SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/use-fabric-react-components.md

   At this point, Yeoman installs the required dependencies and scaffolds the solution files.
 This might take a few minutes.
 Yeoman scaffolds the project to include your DocumentCardExample web part as well.

-6. When initial scaffolding is completed, enter the following to explicitly install the 5.x version fo the Office UI Fabric to your solution:
+6. When initial scaffolding is completed, enter the following to explicitly install the 5.x version of the Office UI Fabric to your solution:

   ```
   npm install office-ui-fabric-react@5.132.0 --save